mozilla/openwebapps/docs/APP_REPO.md

     XXX: should there be a locale argument to list?  where should localization occur?

     List all installed applications.
-The return value is an object where properties are the unique launch URL of the application, and values are objects which describe apps.
+The return value is an an array of objects.
 Each object has the following properties:

+    `appKey (string)`: A unique identifier for the application.
-    `installURL`: The url from which the application was installed `installTime`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).
+    `installURL (string)`: The url from which the application was installed `installTime (integer)`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).
-    `icons`: An object mapping strings representing icon size (i.e. '96' or '128') to urls of the actual icon (often data urls)
+    `icons (object)`: An object mapping strings representing icon size (i.e. '96' or '128') to urls of the actual icon (often data urls)
-    `name`: The human readable (localized) name of the application.
+    `name (string)`: The human readable (localized) name of the application.
-    `description`: The human readable (localized) description of the application.
+    `description (string)`: The human readable (localized) description of the application.
-    `launchURL`: The url that the user should be redirected to where the application can be launched.
+    `launchURL (string)`: The url that the user should be redirected to where the application can be launched.
-    `developer`: An object containing `name` and `url` properties describing the developer of the application
+    `developer (object)`: An object containing `name` and `url` properties describing the developer of the application

 *   `remove( <id>, <callback> )`